Walker Art Center

 Are there free museums in the Twin Cities?

-Yes, Minnestoa is home to over 28 museums you can visit for free, every day or on special days.
-The 11 museums you can visit free everyday are Minneapolis Institute of Art, Minneapolis Sculpture Garden, The American Museums of Asmat Art, The Minnesota State Capital, Minnehaha Depot, Como Zoo and Conservatory, Weisman Art Museum, NWA History Center, Hennepin History Museum, The Minnesota Institute for Astrophysics, and the Minnesota Masonic Heritage Center.
+Yes, Minnesota is home to over 28 museums you can visit for free, every day or on special days.
+The 11 museums you can visit free everyday are Minneapolis Institute of Art, Minneapolis Sculpture Garden, The American Museums of Asmat Art, The Minnesota State Capitol, Minnehaha Depot, Como Zoo and Conservatory, Weisman Art Museum, NWA History Center, Hennepin History Museum, The Minnesota Institute for Astrophysics, and the Minnesota Masonic Heritage Center.

 Everyday Free Museums in Minneapolis